 Hopefully, now you’ve got a good idea as to how you can best use your feet to get the most power in your golf swing.
 So I’ll now summarize the points you should work on…

-1. During your backswing you should concentrate on keeping your back leg in the same position that it was in, at address.
+1. During your backswing you should concentrate on keeping your back leg in the same position that it was in, at the address.

 2. To start your downswing you should do so with your front knee moving towards the target, attempting to separate the knees.